 Sine wave inverters are free of any kind of distortions.
 That’s why they are ‘pure’.
 No losses!
 This means they are highly efficient and help in reducing electricity bills!

 3. A pure sine wave inverter maintains voltage and current at safe levels

 We know that we get 230V (volts) AC supply in our homes.
-In a square wave inverter the voltage levels fluctuate (much higher or much lower than 230V) causing immense harm and reduces the life of our costly appliances!
+In a square wave inverter, the voltage levels fluctuate (much higher or much lower than 230V) causing immense harm and reducing the life of our costly appliances!

 In a pure sine wave inverter, voltage levels are maintained around 230V, which is just perfect.
 It prevents crashes and keeps our sensitive appliances absolutely safe!

 4. Appliances running on pure sine wave inverters are practically noiseless

 Higher distortions in square wave inverters also cause a ‘humming noise’ in running appliances.
 Because of fewer distortions in pure sine wave inverters like we just understood, appliances running on pure sine wave inverters are practically noiseless.

 They stay cool and even last longer as compared to the ones running on square or modified sine wave inverters.
 Simply flawless.

 So these were the 4 reasons why pure sine wave inverters are the best.
 I did my research and without giving another thought installed a pure sine wave inverter in my flat!
 Thanks to that and of course the long hours of slaving through the night.

 I sailed comfortably through my 4-year-long journey in engineering without spending another penny.
 And by experience I learned, going in for the best is non-negotiable.